 Increased Patient Follow-up

 Our heart rhythm experts implant and follow heart failure patients who require therapy with pacemakers and defibrillators.
 New remote technology allows patients to send information from their device directly to their cardiologist.
-This gives your doctor a clear picture of a your status between visits and gives additiona, reliable information to use in planning and adjusting your care.
+This gives your doctor a clear picture of a your status between visits and gives additional, reliable information to use in planning and adjusting your care.